Heart Failure Clinic

 Heart Failure Team

 Clinic patients benefit from the expertise of an experienced team of specialists.
-This includes from left to right: Heart Failure Physician Assistant Jenifer Garcia, P.A.-C., Cardiologist and Heart Failure Specialist Jeffrey Martindale, D.O.; Heart Failure Nurse Practitioner Susan Steinbacher, F.N.P.-B.C.; University of Michigan Advanced Heart Failure and Transplant Specialist Monica Colvin, M.D.; Invasive Cardiologist Steven Gellman, M.D.; and Heart Failure Nurse Practitioner Sara Sisco, F.N.P.-B.C.
+This includes from left to right: Invasive Cardiologist Abraham Salacata, M.D., Heart Failure Physician Assistant Jenifer Garcia, P.A.-C., Cardiologist and Heart Failure Specialist Jeffrey Martindale, D.O.; Heart Failure Nurse Practitioner Susan Steinbacher, F.N.P.-B.C.; University of Michigan Advanced Heart Failure and Transplant Specialist Monica Colvin, M.D.; Invasive Cardiologist Steven Gellman, M.D., and Heart Failure Nurse Practitioners Sara Sisco, F.N.P.-B.C., and Fawn Munro, W.H.N.P.-B.C.

 What Services are Provided Through the Heart Failure Clinic?